zeebe-io/enhancements/ZEPXXX-priority-election.md

 Therefore, to improve the performance of the system and for an optimal resource usage, it is required to distributed the leaders uniformly among the nodes.

 Although the ideal state is to have a strictly uniform distribution of leaders, it is often not possible.
 A node restart triggers fail-over and re-distribution of the leaders.
-When this nodes come back it is highly likely that this node cannot become the leader because it's log is not up-to-date.
+When this node comes back it is highly likely that it cannot become the leader, because it's log is not up-to-date.
 Forcing a re-distribution of leaders at this time is also not ideal, because during the fail-over the system is partly non-available.
-Hence our current goal is not to get strict uniform distribution.
+Hence, our current goal is not to get strict uniform distribution.
 We aim for a best-effort distribution of leaders.

 Expected outcome:
  * After a cluster start or restarts, we aim to get more or less uniformly distributed leaders.
- * When current leader dies, the new leaders would be distributed equally in the rest of the nodes in a best-effort way.
+ * When the current leader dies, the new leaders would be distributed equally in the rest of the nodes in a best-effort way.

 Note that it is not always possible to equally distributed the leaders.